Family believes woman was murdered during deployment

 “I know my daughter, she’s strong.
 She’s not a weak person. she’s a very strong person.”

 “It doesn’t make any sense.
 How are you still investigating when you prematurely said she committed suicide?
-That tells me that you’ve already have a determination,” said Tomeka Light, Denisha’s aunt.
+That tells me that you’ve already had a determination,” said Tomeka Light, Denisha’s aunt.

 Light served 13 years as an Army sergeant and was awarded the Purple Heart.
 She worries that something bigger may be at play.